23ucc518-creator/Historical-Sales-Analytics-and-Dashboard-Development-Eyewear-Retail-Dataset-India-/README.md

-# Lenskart Growth and Sales Analytics
+# Historical Sales Analytics and Dashboard Development-(Lenskart)
+Uses a publicly available Kaggle dataset modeled on Lenskart's sales and customer data — not proprietary company data.

 ## 📌 Overview
-A data analytics case study analyzing Lenskart's customer and sales data to identify growth trends and opportunities.
-The project covers data cleaning, exploratory analysis, and reporting to support business decisions on customer acquisition and retention.
+A data analytics case study using a public eyewear retail dataset (India) modeled on Lenskart-style sales and customer data, exploring growth trends and business opportunities.
+The project covers schema design, exploratory analysis, statistical validation, and dashboard reporting to simulate real-world decision support around customer acquisition and retention.

 ## 🎯 Business Problem
-Lenskart wanted to understand what's driving (or holding back) customer acquisition and retention, and to surface growth opportunities in their sales data that could support business decision-making.
+Framed as a real-world business scenario: an eyewear retailer wants to understand what's driving (or holding back) customer acquisition and retention, and to surface growth opportunities in its sales data to support decision-making.

 ## 🗂️ Dataset
 - **Source:** [https://www.kaggle.com/datasets/datamonkresearch/lenskart-india-sales-and-customer-analytics-dataset]